fluckshop/guiding-principles/README.md

 ## The Principles

-### Build for sustainability

-Develop a sustainable, independent business, built to last and grow with its users.

 ### Stay independent

 No selling out, no external pressure.
 The right partner might help someday, but there's no “exit strategy”.